 The Renovation for the Norfolk Children’s Room is complete and our grand opening was in June.
 This was a wonderful project, team and end result!
-Below are a few pictures until the video is complete.
+Below are a few pictures to add to the video above.

 The vision of our team was to compliment the architecture, utilize our theme of nature and upcycle the space to give it a fresh look for 2019.
 The space is fun, fresh and smart because of careful planning, attention to detail and excellent craftsman.